The Latest: House gives final approval to Trump’s big tax bill and sends it to him to sign

 The atmosphere was joyous and musical at a ceremony for the passage of Republicans’ signature tax and spending bill.

-All of Republican leadership praised President Donald Trump in their remarks, noting that the bill codified into law much of his agenda and that the White House’s influence was integral in getting the legislation passed.
+Republican leadership praised Trump in their remarks, noting that the bill codified into law much of his agenda.

 “Without his leadership, none of this would have been possible,” said Rep. Lisa McClain, the GOP conference chair.
 “But today, we passed actual transformational legislation, legislation that will impact every family tomorrow.”

 Johnson took selfies with lawmakers just before he signed the bill.
-Lawmakers all posed around the House Speaker with their thumbs up as Johnson signed the bill, mimicking President Donald Trump’s signature poses.
-Half a dozen lawmakers also danced with their fists — Trump’s trademark dance move — as Y.M.C.A broke out in the room after Johnson penned his signature on the bill.
+Lawmakers all posed around the House speaker with their thumbs up as Johnson signed it, mimicking Trump’s signature poses.
+Half a dozen lawmakers also danced with their fists — Trump’s trademark dance move — as “Y.M.C.A” broke out in the room after Johnson penned his signature.

 Rep. Thomas Massie, one of two Republicans who voted against the bill, explained his decision in one sentence.